Braceface: Telecast and home media

-Mainly, it ran on Teletoon (now as "Cartoon Network" in Canada) from June 30, 2001 until September 1, 2004.
-Corus' linear network Nickelodeon Canada aired repeats of the show on early school mornings at 4:00 AM from February 28, 2022, until August 26, 2024.
-YTV also aired repeats for some months in 2024.
+Mainly, it ran on Teletoon (now known as "Cartoon Network" in Canada) from June 30, 2001 until September 1, 2004.
+With reruns of the show airing on the network until 2007.
+Corus' linear network Nickelodeon Canada aired repeats of the show on early school mornings at 4:00 AM (11:30 PM until August 29, 2022) from February 28, 2022, until August 26, 2024.
+YTV also aired repeats from January 3, 2024 until May 27, 2024.

 Internationally, the show originally aired on Fox Family Channel (now as "Freeform") in the U.S. for the first season beginning on June 2, 2001, with repeats on the rebranded ABC Family until May 26, 2003.
 Disney Channel later aired repeats and premiered new episodes from May 2, 2004, until September 1, 2005, but some episodes were edited for content and time.
 Four episodes ("The Worst Date Ever.
 Period", "Miami Vices", "Whose Life Is It, Anyway?" and "Grey Matters") were skipped from Disney Channel airings due to their content.
 Half of season 2 (episodes 16 through 26) and the entirety of season 3 (such as "Busted") never aired in the U.S. until its release on streaming services many years later.
-The opening theme music was also notably shortened during the show's US airings on Fox/ABC Family and Disney Channel.
+The opening theme music was also notably shortened during the show's US airings on Fox/ABC Family and Disney Channel and original Canadian airings on Teletoon.
 The show aired on Fox Kids and Fox8 in Australia, and Channel 5 along Pop Girl in the United Kingdom.
 It also aired on Nickelodeon in Germany and South Africa.
 In India, the series aired on Star One.
 It aired in Ireland on RTÉ Two from September 3, 2001, until 2005.
 In Japan, the show was aired on STAR Plus Japan.
 In the Netherlands, the show aired on now-defunct Fox Kids/Jetix.
 In Eastern Europe, it aired on Minimax.

 In Canada, DVD releases of the show were released by KaBOOM!
 Entertainment, and in the United States, DVDs were released by Funimation Entertainment.

-In the United Kingdom, Maverick Entertainment released a DVD, titled "Brace Yourself" in 2006, which contains the first four episodes.
+In the United Kingdom, Maverick Entertainment released a DVD, titled "Brace Yourself" in 27 November 2006, which contains the first four episodes.
 Fremantle Home Entertainment later released two more DVDs.

 Currently, the show is now streaming on both networks, FilmRise Kids and Tubi.
 The show is also available to stream in pay on Amazon Prime Video, Apple TV, Google Play, and episodes 1–13 on YouTube (thru Corus' Keep It Weird Channel).